Many Shopify sellers are saying they are stuck in a loop of incorrect stock counts.

 What is Barcode Scanning for Shopify Inventory?

-Barcode scanning for Shopify inventory is the process of using scannable product codes to track and update stock levels in real time.
+Barcode scanning is the process of using a scanner, either a handheld device or your phone camera, to read the unique barcode on each product and automatically update your Shopify stock levels in real time.

 Why Barcode Scanning Matters for Shopify Stores?